AdwityaIO/WhereTheMeteorAt/README.md

 # WhereTheMeteorAt
-an app that lets user locate meteor and the best viwing time
+an app that lets user locate meteor and the best viewing time